amybrossard/darwin/readme.md

 ### **Change Log**

+#### **Version 3.13**

+*  Fix out of bounds error in float contour.

 #### **Version 3.12**

 *  Fix application crash when returning to Matching Dialog from Match Results window.

 #### **Version 3.11**

+*  **Match queue results created prior to version 3.11 are no longer valid and may cause Dawrin to crash if you attempt to open them.
+Reprocessing of finz files through queue is required to generate a valid results file.**
 *  Scale unknown fin contour to 1 before matching process.
 *  Significant improvement in match accuracy.
 *  Remove previously compared records from IndividualsbyDamage during matching to speed up process.